romanf-dev/actinium/doc/howto.md

 How to use
 ==========

-- Set include dirs and include actinium.h into your application.
+- Set include dirs and include actinium.h into the application.
-- Add global variables g_mg_context and g_ac_context to some file in your project.
+- Add global variables g_mg_context and g_ac_context to some file in the project.
 - Install ac_intr_entry as interrupt handler for vectors dedicated to actors.
 - Install ac_trap_entry and ac_svc_entry as handlers for exceptions and syscall.
 - Initialize interrupt controller registers and priorities.
-- Initialize context, channels and actors in your main().
+- Initialize context, channels and actors in main().
 - Put call to 'tick' in interrupt handler of the tick source.
-- Implement wrapers and validation function that maps ids to channel objects.
+- Implement wrappers and validation function that maps ids to channel objects.
-- Call ac_kernel_start at end of your main().
+- Call ac_kernel_start at end of main().

 After code is compiled into relocatables, rename kernel relocatable into kernel.0 (numeric 0, not O).

 Run ldgen.sh script with two parameters as base addresses of flash and SRAM.